DSAutomations/dockerhass-docs/dockerpidocs.md

 However, if you take or understan

 over with that shortcut, you're locking yourself in a box where you'll only be able to use the [hass.io addons](https://www.home-assistant.io/addons/).
-Manually setting up a Docker stack gives us a far greater degree of control and tweakability.n For example, if you wish to setup homeassistant along
+Manually setting up a Docker stack gives us a far greater degree of control and tweakability.
+For example, if you wish to setup your homeassistant front end alongside other https services

 I aim to give you a comprehensive guide for getting the *pictured* environment up and running from scratch, this environment includes the following: